50th United States Colored Infantry Regiment

 The 50th United States Colored Infantry Regiment was a U.S.C.T. infantry regiment in the Union Army during the American Civil War.
 It was organized from the 12th Louisiana Infantry (African Descent) in March 1864.
-It served in various posts in the Department of the Gulf and fought in the Battle of Fort Blakely in April 1865.
+It served in various posts in the Department of the Gulf and fought in the Battle of Fort Blakeley in April 1865.
 It was mustered out on March 20, 1866.